hydro-sdk/hydro-sdk/lib/swid/readme.md

     - The way that overriden methods are expected to interact with their `super` counterparts is not immediately obvious in all cases.
 This is explicitly not supported except in the few cases where it is fundamental for Flutter. i.e. `StatefulWidget.dispose` etc.
 - Non-nullable parameters that are only allowed to be non-nullable in the presence of others (non-nullability by assertion)
     - If a parameter is declared non-nullable, it will be emitted as such.
 There are many cases of this pattern in Flutter which will be patched individually so as not to be surprising for Flutter developers.
+- Class methods that are annotated with `@proctected`

 Current and WIP results: